Battle at Kruger: Background

 Taken from a small game viewer vehicle on the opposite side of the watering hole with a digital camcorder, the video begins with the herd of African buffalo approaching the water, unaware that a small group of lionesses are lying nearby.
 The lions crouch as the herd nears; it is uncertain if the lions attack first, or the lead buffalo becomes startled and turns to run, but the buffalo flee and the lions charge and disperse the herd, with a lion picking off a buffalo calf, both of them falling into the water.
 As the lions try to drag the buffalo calf out of the water, the calf is grabbed by two crocodiles, who fight for it in a brief tug of war before giving up and leaving it to the lions.
 The lions then lie down and prepare to feast, but the fully regrouped buffalo herd approach and surround the lions.
-One of the buffalo starts the confrontation by swiping at and chasing off a lion, followed by a second buffalo charging and tossing another one of the lions into the air before chasing it away.
+One of the buffalo starts the confrontation by swiping at and chasing off a lion.
+This buffalo then returns, charges a second time, tossing another one of the lions into the air before chasing it away.
 While the remaining lions are intimidated by the initial engagement, the still alive buffalo calf struggles free of the lions' restraint and escapes into the herd.
 The buffalo then aggressively proceed to scatter and drive away the remaining lions one by one.